 Learn Drystone Masonry with Drystone Joe !

 I lead artist residencies in K-12 schools for students to learn drystone masonry.
 I also create daily lesson plans.
 Math, science, art, social studies, and language arts are certainly related subjects.
 Students, staff, and I build permanent educational stonework on school grounds while I am in residence.
-I earned a teacher license for grades 6-12 social studies at the University of North Carolina, Asheville in 2011.
+I earned my teacher license for grades 6-12 social studies at the University of North Carolina in 2011.
 I earned my bachelors degree in Appalachian studies at Berea College in 1999.

 Another education I provide is vocational training.
 Landscape workers who want or need to also learn drystone masonry are my students.
 I develop educational plans due to skill levels and goals of learners.
 These classes I teach at community colleges, technical schools, and while on project sites.
 I earned my master’s degree in vocational education at the University of Kentucky in 2001.